 For his undergraduate studies, Mr. Angus attended The University of Notre Dame, where he originally intended to major in aerospace engineering.
 After two years and the realization that he was spending far more time and energy in practice rooms and theaters than in libraries and study sessions, he officially changed majors to music performance.
 His collegiate career was marked by the opportunity to perform the titular characters in both Sweeney Todd and Le nozze di Figaro for Opera Notre Dame.

 Raised in a small town outside of Rochester, NY in a family steeped in its Scottish traditions and heritage, Mr. Angus’ first exposure to music came through learning to play the Great Highland bagpipe from his first music teacher, his father.
 Through the course of his adolescence he also took up cello, trumpet, electric guitar, and, of course, singing.
-Mr. Angus currently studies with Judith Haddon.
+Mr. Angus currently studies with Lauren Athey-Janka.